xero/dotfiles/README.md

- stalonetray    > stand alone tray for daemons sublime        > sublime text 2 with greybeard, monokai, and gohu themes         > mod of the cathexis dark theme for gtk/qt/xfce tmux           > minimal terminal multiplexer setup vim            > vim custom airline bar, colors, and plugins urxvt          > urxvt terminal colors and keyboard settings wallpaper      > the cool desktop background images i use
+ stalonetray    > stand alone tray for daemons sublime        > sublime text 2 with greybeard, monokai, and gohu themes         > mod of the cathexis dark theme for gtk/qt/xfce tmux           > terminal multiplexer with custom status bar vim            > vim custom airline bar, colors, and plugins urxvt          > urxvt terminal colors and keyboard settings wallpaper      > the cool desktop background images i use